torvalds/linux/Documentation/i2c/smbus-protocol.rst

 single interrupt pin on the SMBus master, while still allowing the master to know which slave triggered the interrupt.

-This is implemented the following way in the Linux kernel:
+This is implemented the following way in the GNU/Linux kernel:

 * I2C bus drivers which support SMBus alert should call i2c_new_smbus_alert_device() to install SMBus alert support.